Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().identify(identify);
 ```

-#### prepend/append
+#### `prepend` and `append`

 - `append` will append a value or values to a user property array.
 - `prepend` will prepend a value or values to a user property.

-If the user property doesn't have a value set yet, it will be initialized to an empty list before the new values are added.
-If the user property has an existing value and it's not a list, it will be converted into a list with the new value added.
+If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are added.
+ If the user property has an existing value and it's not a list, it's converted into a list with the new value added.

-### User Groups
+### User groups

 --8<-- "includes/editions-growth-enterprise-with-accounts.md"